notpg8/base-for-react-projects/README.md

-# Ready to go React application with pre-configured webpack
+# Ready to go React app with pre-configured Webpack

 This repository offers a fast and lean base for developing your React 18 applications.
 It comes with a pre-configured Webpack development server and includes all you need to start coding in just 3 commands.